-A type of planet, distinct from a classical
+A dwarf planet is a type of planet, distinct from a classical

 planet, which satisfies the following criteria: